Overview

 There is no specific treatment.
 Instead, doctors support and treat the symptoms as they arise.
 If you have severe or life-threatening issues, you may need to be hospitalized to get more focused care.

-For milder symptoms, take the following steps to support your body and allow the virus to pass without complications: – Rest and rest as needed.
+For milder symptoms, take the following steps to support your body and allow the virus to pass without complications.
+Rest as needed.
 If you are not breastfeeding, it is best to rest for a few days.

-If you are breastfeeding, you may still want to rest as needed. – Drink plenty of fluids.
+Drink plenty of fluids.
 You can take in fluids by drinking water, juice, or sports drinks.
 You may also want to take in electrolytes through gels or packs.
-Avoid drinking carbonated beverages as these can lead to increased vomiting. – Take a pain reliever as needed for any coughing or pain. – Ask for help with childcare and housekeeping.
+Avoid drinking carbonated beverages, as these can lead to increased vomiting.
+Take a pain reliever as needed for any coughing or pain.
+Ask for help with childcare and housekeeping.

 Prevention

-There is no way to prevent RSV completely.
+There is no way to completely prevent RSV.
 However, taking steps to prevent the transmission of the virus can help reduce the risk of getting infected.
 The list below has been stated previously in other articles on respiratory diseases, but it never hurts to reiterate!

 RSV in Infants and Young Children